Dr. Thure E. Cerling - (Chair)

 Dr. Emily Sarver

 Emily A. Sarver is an associate professor in the Department of Mining and Minerals Engineering at the Virginia Polytechnic Institute and State University (Virginia Tech).
 She is also an adjunct faculty member in the Department of Civil and Environmental Engineering at Virginia Tech.
-Her research interests include responsible development of mineral and energy resources; education of responsible resource engineers; monitoring, characterization and control of mine-generated environmental contaminants; and advancements in hydrometallurgical processing for base metals.
-Since 2012, her research and outreach have focused increasingly on airborne particles in mining environments – and implications for occupational and environmental health.
-Her work has involved collection of a very large set of dust samples from central and northern Appalachian mines, and analysis of those samples via microscopy and thermo-gravimetric methods to determine particle size and chemistry distributions, and to determine mass fractions of coal, total mineral and carbonate mineral mass fractions.
-In 2015, she was named one of the first two recipients of the Freeport-McMoRan, Inc. Career Development Grant, awarded by the Society for Mining, Metallurgy & Exploration (SME).
-She was also recently selected to receive the 2017 Health & Safety Research and Educational Excellence Award from SME, and received the Mineral Processing Division Young Engineer Award from the SME in 2016.
-In 2015, she received the Outstanding Researcher Award from the Appalachian Research Initiative for Environmental Science (ARIES).
-Dr. Sarver holds B.S. and M.S. degrees in mining engineering and a Ph.D. in civil and environmental engineering from Virginia Tech.
+Her primary research and outreach focuses on monitoring, characterization and control of mine-generated contaminants that have implications for occupational or environmental health.
+She has specific expertise in respirable dust and diesel particulate in underground mines, and has led work on several funded projects to characterize respirable particulates in coal mines.
+This work has used a variety of analytical techniques, some of which have not been previously applied to mine dusts.
+Dr. Sarver also has expertise in respirable particulate sampling and real-time monitoring in mine environments.
+Her other research interests include responsible development of mineral and energy resources, hydrometallurgy, and corrosion.
+In 2015, Dr. Sarver was named one of the first two recipients of the Freeport-McMoRan, Inc. Career Development Grant, awarded by the Society for Mining, Metallurgy & Exploration (SME).
+She was also the recipient of the 2017 Health & Safety Research and Educational Excellence Award and the 2016 Mineral Processing Division Young Engineer Award from the SME, and the 2015 Outstanding Researcher Award from the Appalachian Research Initiative for Environmental Science.
+Dr. Sarver holds B.S. and M.S. degrees in mining engineering and a Ph.D. in civil engineering from Virginia Tech..

 Mr. Joseph Sbaffoni

-Joseph A. Sbaffoni is a mining industry consultant for JAS Consulting.
-He has more than 46 years of experience in the mining industry, including programs involving miner health and safety, miner certification, and underground mining operations.
-Mr. Sbaffoni began his career in mining in 1970.
-He became certified as a Pennsylvania Mine Foreman and held a range of management positions in Pennsylvania’s mines, rising to mine superintendent.
-He was certified as a Pennsylvania Mine Inspector and was appointed sequentially to the positions of Bituminous Deep Mine Inspector, Bituminous Chief, and Director, Bureau of Mine Safety.
-During his tenure, Mr. Sbaffoni played a major role in updating and improving all mine health and safety programs in the Commonwealth of Pennsylvania.
-He was involved in the enactment of the Mine Families First emergency response requirements in 2007 and a new Mine Safety Law in 2008.
-He contributed to the outcome of fatal free years in Pennsylvania’s underground mines in 2010, 2011, 2012, 2013 and 2014.
+Joseph A. Sbaffoni is Principle for JAS MINE CONSULTING LLC, offering consulting services to the mining industry.
+He has more than 47 years of experience in miner health and safety program areas including mine inspection, miner training, miner certification, equipment approval, accident investigation and emergency response.
+Mr. Sbaffoni began his career in mining in 1970, was certified as a Pennsylvania Mine Foreman in 1975 and held a range of management positions in Pennsylvania’s mines rising to the position of mine superintendent.
+He was certified as a Pennsylvania Bituminous Mine Inspector and was appointed sequentially to the positions of Bituminous Deep Mine Inspector (1984), Bituminous Division Chief (1988), and Director (2003), in the Pennsylvania Bureau of Mine Safety.
+During his tenure, Mr. Sbaffoni played a major role in updating and improving all mine health and safety programs in the Commonwealth.
 Mr. Sbaffoni played a key role in the Quecreek mine rescue of nine trapped miners in 2002.
-He holds an associate’s degree in mining technology from Pennsylvania State University.
+He was instrumental in the enactment of the Mine Families First Act in 2007 and a new Mine Safety Act for Bituminous Coal Mines in 2009 which contributed to the outcome of fatal free years in Pennsylvania’s underground mines in 2010, 2011, 2012, 2013 and 2014.
+He served on NIOSH's Mine Safety and Health Research Advisory Committee from 2004 to 2012.
+He holds an Associate Degree in Mining Technology from Pennsylvania State University and was recognized as a Centennial Fellow in 1996, received a Special Recognition for Sciences and Engineering in Service to Society award in 2002 and the Robert Stefanko Distinguished Achievement Award in Mineral Engineering in 2010.
+He is a member of the Penn State Mining Engineering Industrial and Professional Advisory Committee and the Eberly Campus Advisory Board and Mining Industry Advisory Board.
+He is a past president and member of the Joseph A Holmes Safety Association, National Mine Rescue Association, Mine Rescue Veterans of the Pittsburgh District, Pittsburgh Coal Mining Institute of America, Mine Safety Institute of America and Pennsylvania Bituminous Safety Association.

 Mr. Michael J. Wright